PrathamSharma1510/Feedback_Nexus/README.md

 - **Industry Adaptability:** Perfect for HR evaluations, customer satisfaction surveys, and event feedback.
 - **Flexible Reporting:** Generate insightful reports and visualizations tailored to various fields and needs.

-### Feedback Analytics

-- **Secure Storage:** All feedback is stored securely with advanced encryption protocols.
-- **User Management:** Manage and organize your feedback with tags, folders, and custom categories.

 ## Tech Stack

 Feedback Nexus is developed using the latest technologies to ensure a robust and scalable platform: